Dolores del Río: 1960–1970: Return to Hollywood, television and theatre

-She also appeared in the TV shows The Dinah Shore Chevy Show (1960), the TV movie The Man Who Bought Paradise (1965), I Spy and Branded (1966).
+She also appeared in the American TV shows The Dinah Shore Chevy Show (1960), I Spy, Branded (1966) and in the TV movie The Man Who Bought Paradise (1965), opposite Angie Dickinson and Buster Keaton.
 In 1968, del Río first performed on Mexican television in an autobiographical documentary narrated by her.

 In 1970, she produced and starred in theater The Lady of the Camellias.
 The project was originally directed by the Broadway producer José Quintero.
 However, despite having received a high salary, the producer did not commit to the project and constantly appeared drunk.
 Del Río and her husband decided to fire him and were legally sued by the director.
 The matter was cleared up in court and delayed the premiere of the play, which was a great box office success, despite production problems.
 Del Río was acclaimed at daring to play a 65-year-old Marguerite Gautier.
 Her last appearance on television was in a 1970 episode of Marcus Welby, M.D..